 The student helpline is staffed by young legal experts five days per week.
 Usually two legal experts are responsible for the student helpline at the LSVb.
 Apart from the LSVb, partner-unions in various student cities also contribute daily to the student helpline.
 Each of these unions has their own legal department from which support to the LSVb is provided.
 In the few cases that the LSVb may not provide an adequate solution, the student will be referred to a specific person or institution that may offer suitable help.

 If things go wrong during one’s education, it is of vital importance that the issue is dealt with quickly.
-That’s why the student helpline is available by phone on Mondays from 12 PM to 5 PM, and on Tuesdays through Thursdays from 11 AM to 5 PM via +31 30 23 13 029.
-Additionally, one could always send an email to firstname.lastname@example.org.
+Please take a look at the student helpline page for the most up to date information about opening hours.
+Alternatively, one could always send an email to firstname.lastname@example.org.
 The aim is to process the issue presented within five days.